alisonwilliamson/responsive-portfolio/README.md

   * Link to the GitHub repository

-  * Screenshot of the deployed applicatio
+  * Screenshot of the deployed application

+  Here is the link to the working website: https://alisonwilliamson.github.io/responsive-portfolio/